What on earth could possibly be tastier than crispy, crunchy, pesto parmesan crisps? Nothing.

 - Line baking sheet with a cut sheet of parchment paper (or Silpats).

-- In a bowl, stir together parmesan cheese, pesto and sun dried tomatoes until combined.
+- In a bowl, stir together parmesan cheese (2 cups), pesto (1/4 cup) and diced sun dried tomatoes (2 teaspoons) until combined.

 - Place by spoonful onto the lined baking sheet.
 Mounds should be about 2 inches apart and slightly flattened on top.